filecoin-project/specs/expected-consensus.md

 This is done by generating an 'ElectionProof' derived from a ticket sampled K rounds back.

-But why the lookback?
+But why the randomness lookback?

-The lookback helps turn independent lotteries (ticket drawings from a block one round back) into a global lottery instead.
+The randomness lookback helps turn independent lotteries (ticket drawings from a block one round back) into a global lottery instead.
 Rather than having a distinct chance of winning or losing for each potential fork in a given round, a miner will either win on all or lose on all forks descended from the block in which the ticket is sampled.